 - Store, mix, and load pesticides away from sites that directly link to surface water or groundwater. - Store pesticides in a lockable concrete or metal building that is separate from other buildings. - Locate pesticide storage facilities from other types of structure to allow fire department access. - Storage facility floors should be impervious and sealed with a chemical-resistant paint. - Floors should have a continuous sill to retain spilled materials and no drains, although a sump may be included. - Sloped ramps should be provided at the entrance to allow the use of wheeled handcarts for moving material in and out of the storage area safely. - Shelving should be made of sturdy plastic or reinforced metal. - Metal shelving should be kept painted to avoid corrosion.
 Wood shelving should never be used, because it may absorb spilled pesticides. - Automatic exhaust fans and an emergency wash area should be provided.
 Explosion-proof lighting may be required.
-Light and fan switches should be located outside the building, so that both can be turned on before staff enter the building and turned off after they leave the building. - Avoid temperature extremes inside the pesticide storage facility. - Personal protective equipment (PPE) should be easily accessible and stored immediately outside the pesticide storage area. - Do not transport pesticides in the passenger section of a vehicle. - Never leave pesticides unattended during transport. - Place a spill containment kit in the storage area, in the mix/load area, and on the spray rig.
+Light and fan switches should be located outside the building, so that both can be turned on before staff enter the building and turned off after they leave the building. - Avoid temperature extremes inside the pesticide storage facility.
+Avoid storing chemicals below freezing or above 120 degrees F. - Personal protective equipment (PPE) should be easily accessible and stored immediately outside the pesticide storage area. - Do not transport pesticides in the passenger section of a vehicle. - Never leave pesticides unattended during transport. - Place a spill containment kit in the storage area, in the mix/load area, and on the spray rig. - First aid kits and eye wash solutions should be kept inside for Emergency use along with Emergency Contact numbers.